ssbgp/data-tools/README.md

         git clone https://github.com/ssbgp/data-tools.git

+   If you do not have git installed, you can download the project directly from the GitHub page.

-1. Move to project directory.
+1. Move to the project directory.

         cd data-tools

-1. Install tools.
+1. Install all of the tools.

-        python -m pip install .
+        python -m pip install . --user
-        python -m pip install -r requirements.txt
+        python -m pip install -r requirements.txt --user

-   **Warning:** for some distributions you mut use `python3` instead of `python` to use python 3.
+   **Warning:** some linux distributions use `python3` instead of `python` to reference Python 3.

 1. Check if tools were correctly installed.